seiferla/FiBo/docs/SRS.md

   .
 * Data Management:
   Data is saved and can be retrieved.
-* Account Management:
+* Useraccount Management:
-  Users can register themself, log into their account, log off and delete themself.
+  Users can register themself, log into their useraccount, log off and delete themself.
 Upon deletion, all user data is deleted as well.

 ### 1.3 Definitions, Acronyms and Abbreviations